 Myself.-And a fine account you have given of yourself; by your own confession, your behaviour was most atrocious.
-Were it not for the many marks of courage and fidelity which you have
+Were it not for the many marks of courage and fidelity which you have exhibited in my service, I would from this moment hold no farther communication with you.

-Antonio.-Mais qu'est ce que vous voudriez, mon maître?
+Antonio.-Mais qu'est ce que vous voudriez, mon maitre?
 Am I not a Greek, full of honour and sensibility?
-Would you have the cooks of Sceira and Stambul submit to be insulted here in Spain by the sons of counts rushing into the temple with manchets of bread?
+Would you have the cooks of Sceira and Stambul submit to be insulted here in Spain by the sons of counts rushing into the temple with manchets of bread.
 Non, non, mon maître, you are too noble to require that, and what is more, too just.
 But we will talk of other things.
-Mon maître, I came not alone, there is one now waiting in the corridor anxious to speak to you.
+Mon maître, I came not alone; there is one now waiting in the corridor anxious to speak to you.